If you prefer a home that is organized, clutter-free, and clean, then these minimalist decorating tips may be useful for styling your home.

 It definitely helps the potential home buyer to see how they can live in the space as well as connect to those visually who love a clutter-free lifestyle.

-Once you’ve established what you don’t want in your home, then let’s focus on the things that excite you when you walk into your home.
+Once you’ve established what you don’t want in your home, let’s focus on what excites you when you walk into your home.

 Here are common pitfalls people face with Minimalist decorating: